ECONOMY & WORK

 Furthermore, Goshorn explained that there is a misconception that teachers only work six or nine months in a year.
 He added that they often spend several extra hours outside their classroom to create lesson plans, check assignments, and more.

 However, Goshorn clarified that he doesn't want fellow teachers to quit their jobs and follow his path.
 “That’s not the case.
 I just want my teacher friends to be paid as they should be," he told the news outlet.
+He said that he plans to keep his teaching license and renew it every year.

 Representative Image | Unsplash | Photo by Element5 Digital

-Goshorn shared that he works as manager and a stocking 2 coach at Walmart.
+Goshorn shared that he works as a manager and a stocking 2 coach at Walmart.
 He shared that he would be making $55,000 per year before bonuses (back in 2022), which was way more than his $43,000 teaching job at Plain Local Schools in Ohio's Stark County.

 Earlier this year, Walmart announced that the company's high-performing managers could earn over $400,000 a year, with the help of added bonuses.
 In a post on LinkedIn, Walmart U.S. President and CEO John Furner announced that the company was offering managers the ability to earn an extra $20,000 in stock options.